The average electricity consumption of a home depends on a number of factors, such as:

 If you live alone in an apartment, your electricity consumption is low, typically about 1,400 kWh a year.
 Two people in an apartment consume an average of 1,900 kWh a year.

 Electricity saving tip: Bathrooms in apartments often have electric floor heating – paid by the tenant on their electricity bill.
-Save electricity by turning the heating down using the thermostat on the wall.
+If its too hot, save electricity by adjusting the heating from the thermostat on the wall.

 Electricity consumption in a terraced house